kingofharts/ExData_Plotting1/README.md

 ## Introduction

+### NPH (kingofharts): Please open .png's commited for homework as "raw".
+Backgrounds have been set to transparent per comments in discussion forum, appears with checkered pattern when opened using the github viewer, but white when opened as a separate file.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning